evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ---
 title: Tesla Model Y Standard Range
 linktitle: "Model Y Standard Range"
 description: "Tesla Model Y Standard Range is an all-electric coupe SUV with a WLTP range of up to 430 km (267 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true